-The Marketing and Communications Manager oversees the process of dissemination of information to the public, including the media and elected officials.
+The Director of Marketing and Community Engagement oversees the process of dissemination of information to the public, including the media and elected officials.
 The Park District uses a variety of communication and marketing tools, including but not limited to seasonal program guides, Park District web site, press releases, flyers, banners, newspaper advertising, and electronic newsletters.
-Media inquiries are routed through the Marketing and Communications Manager as the first point of contact with responsibility for coordination and handling of all inquiries.
+Media inquiries are routed through the Director of Marketing and Community Engagement as the first point of contact with responsibility for coordination and handling of all inquiries.